-The word “Big data” prevailed in 2017, and it’s going to keep prevailing in the following years.
-In our previous post, I’ve introduced some concepts about big data, machine learning, and data mining (see post: Understanding Big data, Data mining, and Machine Learning in 5 Minutes).
-Now let's dig deeper into Machine Learning with a brief walk-through of some most commonly used ML algorithms, no codes, no abstract theories, just pictures and some examples of how they are used.
+The word “Big data” prevailed in 2019, and it’s going to keep prevailing in the following years.
+In our previous post, I have introduced some concepts about big data, machine learning, and data mining (see post: Understanding Big Data, Data Mining, and Machine Learning in 5 Minutes).
+Now let’s dig deeper into Machine Learning with a brief walk-through of some most commonly used ML algorithms, no codes, no abstract theories, just pictures and some examples of how they are used.

-The list of algorithms covered in this article include:
+The list of algorithms covered in this article includes:

 - Decision tree